Dignity (album)

-In contrast to the pop rock themes of her prior releases, Dignity takes on more of a dance sound, which she said was not her intention while writing the album.
-The lyrics reference the events Duff experienced in the years leading to the album's release, and the album's songs contain influences of rock and roll and hip hop music.
+In contrast to the pop-rock themes of her prior releases, Dignity takes on more of a dance and electropop sound, which she said was not her intention while writing the album.
+The lyrics reference the events Duff experienced in the years leading to the album's release, and the album's songs contain influences of rock and hip-hop music.

 Critical response was mostly positive; the album was praised for its songwriting and her new musical direction.
-Upon release, Dignity debuted at number three on the US Billboard 200, a lower peak than Duff's previous albums and with lower sales, which Billboard attributed to the loss of fans during her musical evolution.
-Despite this, it produced Duff's highest-peaking single on US Billboard Hot 100 to date, "With Love", which peaked at number twenty-four, and two number one club hits on US Hot Dance Club Play.
-The album has reached the top ten in several countries and was certified Gold in the United States by the Recording Industry Association of America (RIAA).
+Upon release, Dignity debuted at number three on the US Billboard 200.
+This was a lower peak than Duff's previous albums and the album had lower sales, which Billboard attributed to the loss of fans during her musical evolution.
+Despite this, it produced Duff's highest-peaking single on the US Billboard Hot 100 to date, "With Love", which peaked at number twenty-four.
+The song also topped the US Dance Club Songs chart, as did her subsequent single from the album, "Stranger".
+The album reached the top ten in several countries and was certified Gold in the United States by the Recording Industry Association of America (RIAA).
 To promote the album, Duff embarked on her fourth concert tour, the Dignity Tour, between July 2007 and February 2008.